 Following the deep lost reported in the 2020, breaking a spectacular yearly boom, in the 2021 the domestic motorcycles industry struggles to recover, due to the still high covid 19 impact on local production and distribution, with a consumer goods demand still well below the pre-covid level.

-Comparing actual data with the previous awful year, figures are obviously positive, but the year is projected to land near the 2 million, back at the 2017 level.
+Comparing actual data with the previous awful year, figures are obviously positive, but the year ended below the 2 million sales, back at the 2017 level.

-Looking at the top manufacturers, the market leader Honda increased sales by 45.9%, while Yamaha 21.1% and the third, the local brand Rusi, 1.3%.
+Looking at the top manufacturers, the market leader Honda increased sales by 24.1%, while the rival Yamaha posted a +18.4% and the third, the local brand Rusi, lost 3.3%.